saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 Create a new partition, using ```n```, select primary, put the beginning after the EFI partition (by just pressing Enter/Return).
 The end sector should be +YOURSIZE.
 In my case, I would do +1006G.<br>
 After creating, take note of the partition number that is shown, usually this is 2, **we will use this number as \<Y\> later in the guide**

 Next, let's use the remaining space as SWAP.
-For this, type ```n``` to make a new partition, and press enter/return to use all the default values.
+For this, type ```n``` to make a new partition, and press Enter/Return twice.
 After this, type ```t``` to change the partition type, and ```l``` (lowercase L), to check all the possible types.
 Find an option named SWAP, Linux SWAP or similar (at the time of writting, it is option 82, if I am not mistaken).
 Type this number in the type selector.
 If everything went well with no errors, move to step 6c.<br>
 After creating, take note of the partition number that is shown, usually this is 3, **we will use this number as \<Z\> later in the guide**

 #### Step 6c: Finishing up and formatting the drives